Glyphack/Glyphack/content/blog/huec/index.md

 **Timer using the lamps**

 I have a 5-minute timer on the light.
-Using this script I can trigger this timer to start.
+Using this script I can start this timer.

 ```py
 result = run("uv run huec alarms list --json")